LinArcX/zagros/README.md

   - [x] kcachegrind
   - [x] helgrind
   - [x] massif
-- [ ] setup jenkins.
-  - [ ] setup jenkins locally.
-  - [ ] setup jenkins on github.
+- [ ] setup github actions.
+  - [x] create workflow to generate docs using doxygen and push them to: https://github.com/LinArcX/zagros.github.io
   - [ ] run doxygen after each commit.
-  - [ ] build kernel for each commit. (when only src/* files changes)
+  - [ ] build kernel.bin and run lcov/gcov on it and show the results in dedicated page. (when only src/* files changes)
   - [ ] build and run unit-tests for each commit. (when only unit_tests/* files changes)
 - [ ] create github page.
-  - [ ] create a home pages contains: 1. doxygen report 2. unit-test results.
+  - [x] create a home pages contains: 1. doxygen report 2. unit-test results.
-  - [ ] host doxygen results on it.
+  - [x] host doxygen results on it.
   - [ ] host unit-tests results on it.
+  - [ ] host test coverage results on it.

 ## zagros
 - [ ] strings util.